 Woman on the Run is somewhat related to the ‘domestic noirs’ Pitfall and The Reckless Moment, where murder threatens a marriage.
 Artist Frank Johnson (Ross Elliott) witnesses a shooting.
 Realizing that detective Inspector Ferris (Robert Keith) is setting him up to be a witness against the mob, he runs away.
-Ferris leans heavily on Frank’s wife Eleanor (Ann Sheridan) to help him ‘protect’ Frank, only to find that their marriage is in such bad shape, Eleanor must be convinced that Frank’s life is in danger before she shows the slightest concern.
+Ferris leans heavily on Frank’s wife Eleanor (Ann Sheridan) to help him ‘protect’ Frank.
+But Eleanor’s marriage is in such bad shape that she must be convinced that Frank’s life is in danger before she shows the slightest concern.
 She also doesn’t trust the police, and has difficulty ditching the various tails Ferris has assigned to keep track of her.
 She’s at first annoyed and then aided by reporter Dan Legget (Dennis O’Keefe), a charming guy who wants a story but quickly forms an attachment to Eleanor.
 It soon becomes apparent that the mob is gunning for Frank, and it takes a whole day and night before Eleanor can make contact with him.
-But by then her thoughts about her husband have changed — everybody she meets says things about Frank that make her re-evaluate their relationship.
-Eleanor also finds out that he’s suffering from a heart ailment.
+By then her thoughts about her husband have changed — the things people say about him make her re-evaluate their relationship.
+Eleanor also learns that he’s suffering from a heart ailment.
 She needs to find him if only to give him his prescription medicine.

 Partly produced by its star Ann Sheridan, Woman on the Run fell victim to the curse of many independent productions lacking the clout to secure a major release: U-I contracted to distribute the film but of course favored its own product.
 Take a look at the poster on the left — it stinks.
 Beautifully filmed on location, the show is aces in every respect.
 I can imagine it looking weak to exhibitors because Ann Sheridan’s stardom wasn’t current — at age 35 she’d already been pushed aside by the powers at Warner Bros., probably (the extras inform us) because she didn’t accept all the worthless roles she was assigned.
 Although a terrific presence in all of his noir output (T-Men, Raw Deal, The Company She Keeps), Dennis O’Keefe was also considered a second-tier talent, because he didn’t star in many big-studio pictures.

 But the show remains resolutely noir.
-Although Inspector Ferris is a good guy in most respects, he needs a witness so badly that he tries to downplay (or just not mention) the danger to Frank and Eleanor.
+Inspector Ferris needs a witness so badly that he tries to downplay (or just not mention) the danger to Frank and Eleanor.
 It’s obvious that Frank is under a threat, what with another mob victim shot dead right under their window.
-Eleanor knows that the city is really in the hands of the mob and that the cops can’t protect her; she’s perfectly willing to crawl over rooftops to elude Ferris’s watchdogs.
+Eleanor knows that the mob is in control and that the cops can’t protect her; she’s perfectly willing to crawl over rooftops to elude the Inspector’s watchdogs.
 Dan Leggat initially makes jokes to strike up a relationship with Eleanor, but even his attitude darkens as he must acknowledge that the bond between Eleanor and Frank is still strong.
 Another murder raises the stakes — we can’t tell if the finish will be a happy one, or if Woman on the Run will end as do so many noirs of 1949-’51, in a gory wipeout.

 I’d never thought much of actor Ross Elliott as I knew him only from his unrewarding appearances in a few science fiction movies, playing against the likes of John Agar.
 We see Elliott’s Frank Johnson at the beginning and then hear about him for a solid hour before seeing him again.
-Almost as in The Third Man, as he grows in the estimation of Eleanor, we care about him more as well.
-The conclusion of this show is very satisfying, even the sequence on a roller coaster.
-Interestingly, the later 3D noir Man in the Dark swipes both the rollercoaster, and a grotesque carnival statue of a laughing woman.
-In terms of motif, the statue wants to relate to the sculptures of Eleanor done for those department store mannequins.
+Almost as in The Third Man, as Frank grows in Eleanor’s esteem, we care about him more as well.
+The conclusion is satisfying, even the sequence on a roller coaster.
+Interestingly, the later 3D noir Man in the Dark swipes both the rollercoaster and a grotesque carnival statue of a laughing woman from this picture.
+In terms of motif, the statue relates to the sculptures of Eleanor done for those department store mannequins.
 That makes the movie’s final shot a little disturbing.

 Remastered by UCLA, the film has some speckles on its main title but quickly levels off to a beautiful presentation.
 An added treat is all those evocative curb-level scenes filmed on the streets of San Francisco.
 We slip on and off cable cars, through real back alleys and along the waterways at Fisherman’s Wharf.
-And all those mid-century drivers can make those old stick shift cars climb up and down those steep hills.
+How the mid-century cab drivers can make those old stick shift cars climb up and down those steep hills, I don’t know.
 I’ll bet that the city’s mechanics once made a mint replacing clutches and brakes.
 I think I’d need some pointers before taking my old Mustang up there.

 The commentary this time is by Eddie Muller, who adds greatly to our enthusiasm for this picture.
-The making-of minidoc covers all bases on the film, explaining how some independent productions were doomed by the system.
+The making-of minidoc covers all bases, explaining how some independent productions were doomed by the system.
 It would be a couple of years before the independent producer’s best-bet distributor United Artists would become a good venue for shows produced by movie stars.
 Even then Ms. Sheridan was probably not a big enough star to carry it on her own.

-A location comparison by Brian Hollins is very detailed.
-It seems a victory whenever some expressive location hasn’t been replaced by a faceless new building.
+Brian Hollins contributes a detailed location comparison.
+It seems a victory whenever some expressive vintage building hasn’t been replaced by a faceless new structure.
 A couple of key locations are actually doubled by Los Angeles, including the steps in the opening scene.
 I was going to begin this review by saying that it must be a favorite of San Francisco-phile Eddie Muller, but he’s apparently tired of people making that connection.
-Baghdad by the Bay is Muller’s home base burg, or at least he says so proudly in most of his commentaries.
+Baghdad by the Bay is Muller’s home base burg, or at least he proudly proclaims that in most of his commentaries.

 The happy restoration tale is also recounted in a short essay in the fully-illustrated, 24-page insert booklet.
 The Blu-ray contents are duplicated on the inlcuded DVD disc.